intel-staging/jvector/UPGRADING.md

 - Support for hierarchical graph indices.
 This new type of index blends HNSW and DiskANN in a novel way.
 An HNSW-like hierarchy resides in memory for quickly seeding the search.
 This also reduces the need for caching the DiskANN graph near the entrypoint.
 The base layer of the hierarchy is a DiskANN-like index and inherits its properties.
 This hierarchical structure can be disabled, ending up with just the base DiskANN layer.
+- The feature previously known as Fused ADC has been renamed to Fused PQ.
+This feature allows to offload the PQ codebooks from memory during search, storing them within the graph in a way that does not slow down the search.
+  Implementation notes: The implementation of this feature has been overhauled to not require native code acceleration.
+  This explores a design space allowing for packed representations of vectors fused into the graph in shapes optimal for approximate score calculation.
+This new feature of graph indexes is opt-in but fully functional now.
+Any graph degree limitations have been lifted.
+At this time, only 256-cluster ProductQuantization can use fused PQ.
+  Version 6 or greater of the file disk format is required to use this feature.

 ## API changes
 - MemorySegmentReader.Supplier and SimpleMappedReader.Supplier must now be explicitly closed, instead of being